xxwag/zmoney/README.md

-Great, with the information that your repository is for a "number lottery" Flutter application, I'll adjust the GitHub README template accordingly.
-Here's a revised version tailored to fit your Flutter app:

 ZMONEYTC Number Lottery Flutter App
 Introduction
 Welcome to the ZMONEYTC Number Lottery App, a Flutter-based application designed to bring exciting lottery experiences to your fingertips.
 This repository contains the source code and documentation for our innovative lottery application.